Effective January 1, 2007.

 Infants must be secured in a rear-facing seat until at least one year old and 10 kg (22 lb).

-A child must be at least one year and 10 kg (22 lb) before he/she can be placed in a forward facing seat.
-A child must remain in a forward facing seat until they are a minimum of 18 kg (40 lb).
+A child must be at least one year and 10 kg (22 lb) before he or she can be placed in a forward-facing seat.
+A child must remain in a forward-facing seat until a minimum of 18 kg (40 lb).

-A child must be a minimum of 18 kg (40 lb) before they can move to a booster seat.
-The child stays in the booster seat until they meet one of the following criteria:
+A child must be a minimum of 18 kg (40 lb) before he or she can move to a booster seat.
+The child must continue to use a booster seat until one of the following criteria is met: